DanRoscigno/GuestbookExample/README.md

 Make sure that you take note of the CLOUD ID and Elastic Password if you use Elastic Cloud or Elastic Cloud Enterprise.

+### Connect to your Kubernetes environment
+In my case this is the Google Cloud Kubernetes Engine.
+I like this environment, and I love the free quota that they give out.
+If you use a local environment open a terminal, I will use the console provided by Google.

 ### Authorization
 Create a cluster level role binding so that you can manipulate the system level namespace